adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 [6] P. Papadakis, I. Pratikakis, T. Theoharis, and S. J. Perantonis,“PANORAMA: A 3d shape descriptor based on panoramic views for unsupervised 3d object retrieval,” Int.
 J. Comput.
 Vis., vol. 89, no.2–3, pp. 177–192, 2010
 ```

-기존 연구에서는 In [6], Panagiotis et al. proposed to represent a 3-D shape by the Discrete Fourier Transform and Discrete Wavelet Transform descriptors calculated from a set of panoramic views.
+기존 연구도 **panoramic views**를 이용하였다. ` In [6], Panagiotis et al. proposed to represent a 3-D shape by the Discrete Fourier Transform and Discrete Wavelet Transform descriptors calculated from a set of panoramic views. `

-However,the panoramic view shifts when the 3-D shape rotates along its principle axis.
+PanoHowever,the panoramic view shifts when the 3-D shape rotates along its principle axis.

 In [6], this problem is alleviated by pose normalization.